yaelcalleja/Pentvim/README.md

 on the title window with `mason`, you just need to press the `m` and search all the lenguages you want to install, if you want to install it just press `i` on the language.

 ![masson screen shot](/assets/masonss.png)

+### Keybinds

+Almost all of the keybinds are started with the sapce key, but we don't want you to confuse with all the combination, so for thah we put the `folke/which-key.nvim` plugin to list all the combinations.
+You only have to press space and then the list will be displayed on the right bottom of your pentvim screen.